tg4web/t-cad/README.md

 T-CAD is a computer-aided dispatch or mobile data terminal system for FiveM roleplay communities, and the official CAD/MDT of Lockhart RP.
 Optionally, T-CAD can integrate with your server to provide real-time data to your members.

+## Requirements to deploy

+1. Node.js 16 or greater

 ## How to deploy?

 Deploying T-CAD on your own server is easy!
 Just follow these steps: